 Up in Scotland, it’s the Aberdeen – West End Trail you want for some granite-tastic sightseeing!
 You'll be surrounded by super granite buildings as you venture across the city.

 Ok, so cities may not instantly spring to mind when you’re picturing your pooch running through open fields as fast as their little doggy legs can carry them.
 However, if you want to combine taking Rover for a walk with a city adventure, there are certainly some great open spaces to be found…

-If you’re a lover of Victorian parks, you’ll love Saltwell Park in Gateshead.
-Keep Agent K9 on a lead for most of the mission, but let them run free in the special dog pen – a large fenced off area designed especially for pooches to let off steam.
+If you’re a fan of Victorian parks, you’ll love Saltwell Park in Gateshead.
+Keep Agent K9 on a lead for most of the mission, but let them run free in the special dog pen – a large fenced-off area designed especially for pooches to let off steam.

 In Scotland, doggy detectives will love sleuthing around Stirling to help you sniff out the evidence you need.
 Just make sure those paws are up for a few cobbles and some steep hills – well worth it for the views!

 Gloucestershire Park and Quays is an excellent compromise for satisfying both human and canine city needs.
 Your investigations require you to take a peek at the docks, then head to the park for a run around before returning to the quays area to finish snooping around.

 Move over, Venice - there are some new canal kings in town!
 Up and down the UK, our city canals have been getting some serious makeovers in recent years, turning once-murky waterways into the ideal stomping ground for city adventurers.